 Panelists were also asked for their reflections on the current state of Egyptian media.
 Specifically, what needs to happen for the media to accommodate the changes occurring in Egyptian society?
-The collapse of journalistic ethics was reiterated, although there was disagreement a years.
-It was art protecting freed In terms of the this a component of the media's role is mobilization.
+The collapse of journalistic ethics was reiterated, although there was disagreement about whether this absence of ethics has been exacerbated by the events in recent years.
+It was articulated that there has been a disregard for the constitutional provisions protecting freedom of expression and substantial interventions by intelligence forces and police.
+In terms of the media's function during transitional periods, it was argued that during times like this a component of the media's role is mobilization.
 This occurred during the brief tenure of the Muslim Brotherhood; the press contributed to the regime's downfall by encapsulating public opinion.
 However, in the current climate the media must find a new, forward thinking, more informative role.
 Public mobilization is for revolutionary times, the media now should play the role of leading public debate.
 Objectively, it is not the job of the press to tell people what to think, though many attendees agreed this is perhaps too idealistic.
 Since 1952, the Egyptian press has served as a public address system.
 The press in Egypt plays the role of the agenda setter; they do not provide information for people to arrive at decisions independently.
 Rather, they designate what Egyptians are going to think about.
 There are some outlets that allow contributors to share alternative points of view, but the emergence of independent media has really only occurred in the last eight years.

-"Is it practical to publicly criticize a government that conducts surveillance on social media networks."
+"Is it practical to publicly criticize a government that conducts surveillance on social media networks?
 We have ideals relating to individual rights but in today's context, we must examine whether or not these ideals are realistic."